Do I really need jaw surgery?

 Every surgery has some discomfort after it’s over.
 Remember to not to drive home alone after the surgery.
 As the doctor will give you anesthesia, you will be drowsy, so it’s not a good idea to go home alone.

 Some of the common side effects of jaw surgery are swelling in the facial area, numbness, and lower face pain.
 However, the side-effects recover soon in just two or three weeks.
-Moreover, you will not feel any pain during the surgery as the doctor will give you anaesthesia.
+Moreover, you will not feel any pain during the surgery as the doctor will give you anesthesia.

 After your surgery, the doctor will prescribe you some painkillers and sometimes over-the-top medicine to release pain.
 These medicines make the whole recovery process very easy.
 So if you follow the doctor’s instruction, you will recover soon and feel minimal discomfort.
 If you rinse your mouth with salt water several times after surgery, the pain reduces to even more extent.